SilverMarcs/tetris-rxjs/finalReport.md

 Functional Composition:
 Functional composition was used to create complex functions from simpler ones.
 This is evident in functions like clearFullRows, which is composed of several other functions.

+Additional feature:

+The feature is such that it allows the player to hold a block and swap it with the current block.
+This will allow the player to save a block for a more opportune time.

+Once a block is held, it cannot be swapped back immediately in the same turn.
+The player must first place the current block before they can swap the held block again.

+This rule is implemented to prevent the player from indefinitely stalling the game by continuously swapping the same block.

+So, in the context of the game we are implementing, only the current block that is falling can be held.
+Once a block is held, it remains in the hold area until the player decides to swap it with the current block.

+At the moment, the player needs to remember which block is in the hold area.
+This is because the hold area is not displayed on the game board for raising skill gap.